LeanQ/SPLITREADER/README.md

 bedtools (v2.20.1 or higher) (https://github.com/arq5x/bedtools2/releases/download/v2.25.0/bedtools-2.25.0.tar.gz)

-SPLITREADER pipeline consistes in four steps:
+SPLITREADER pipeline consists in four steps:
 1- Extraction of reads not mapping to the reference genome (containing the SAM flag 4) 2- Forced mapping to a collection of 5’ and 3’ TE sequence extremities (300bp) obtained from the reference genome (using the module TEXTRACTION).
 SPLITREADER then identify all reads with one end (≥20nt) mapping to a TE extremity (by locating reads where the CIGAR string contained the ‘S’ character with a value equal or greater to 20)
 3- SPLITREADER are recursively soft clipped from one end by 1nt and mapped to the provided reference genome using Bowtie2 until the soft-clipped read length reached 20nt.